Modern PHP-FPM and NGINX Configuration

 sudo tail -f /var/log/php8.1-fpm.log

-PHP application errors appear in the location specified by the 1rror_log directive in /etc/php/8.1/fpm/php.ini.
+PHP application-level errors are written to the file specified by the error_log directive in /etc/php/8.1/fpm/php.ini.

 Performance Monitoring

 Monitor CPU, memory, and network usage through Cloud Manager’s built-in metrics dashboard.
-Track PHP-FPM process counts and memory consumption to identify resource constraints.
+Track PHP-FPM process counts and memory consumption to identify resource constraints as your application begins handling real traffic.

 Key metrics to monitor:

-For advanced monitoring, integrate with external observability platforms.
+For deeper visibility into request behavior and PHP-FPM saturation, integrate with external observability platforms.
 See the NGINX monitoring documentation for enabling the stub status module.

 Troubleshooting